ProjectEvergreen/greenwood/www/pages/docs/data.md

 # About Page
 ```

-#### Active Frontmatter
+### Active Frontmatter

+Active Frontmatter enables the ability to apply templating of static pages and layouts, inspired by JavaScript [template literals](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Template_literals) syntax.

-With [`activeFrontmatter`](/docs/configuration/#active-frontmatter) enabled, you can then access your collections right from your HTML, like for passing attributes to a custom element.
-It will get serialized to JSON for you.
+You can then access your collections or any other frontmatter substituted right from your HTML, like for passing attributes to a custom element.

 ```html
 <!-- src/pages/index.html -->